foolin/golem-lang/tools/docs/md/tour.md

 println(a.area == b.area)
 ```

-If we run it, we can see that `a` does not equal `b`, even thought we feel that it
+If we run it, we can see that `a` does not equal `b`.
+By default, structs are equal
-should.
-By default, structs are equal in Golem if *all* of the corresponding fields
+in Golem if *all* of the corresponding fields
 are equal.
 The `area` function for each of our two structs is a separately-created value,
 and functions in golem use "identity equality".
 The two `area` functions are two
 separate values that are not equal.

+Obviously it would be really nice if we could override this behaviour, so that the
-There is a solution to this problem, which involves the use of something we call
+two structs are considered equal.
+The solution to this problem involves the use of something we call
 "magic fields".
 Magic fields are fields with stylized names, that have functions which
 override default functionality.

-It is possible to override the default implementation of `==` by a specially named
+It is possible to override the default implementation of `==` using a specially named
 magic field called `__eq__`.
 If we properly define a field with that name,
-Golem will use it when comparing a struct to another value for equality:
+Golem will use it when comparing a struct to another value for equality.
+Here
+is an example (that makes use of the builtin function [has](builtins.html#has)):

 ```
 fn newRect(w, h) {